A census of quiescent galaxies across $0.5 < z < 8$ with JWST/MIRI: Mass-dependent number density evolution of quiescent galaxies in the early Universe: Introduction

 \section{Introduction}

-Understanding the origin of the bimodality of galaxies, or the quenching of star formation, is a fundamental challenge in extragalactic astronomy.
-Obtaining stringent constraints on the cosmic evolution of the number density and physical properties of quiescent galaxies (QGs) is therefore essential.
-Over the past two decades, the evolution of the number density of QGs and quenched fractions down to $\mstar \sim 10^{10} \msun$ at $0 < z < 3$ has been well established~\citep{muzzin_evolution_2013,straatman_fourstar_2016,brammer_number_2011}.
-The number density of QGs decreases rapidly with increasing redshifts, with quiescent fraction increasing with stellar mass up to $z \sim 3$~\citep{fontana_fraction_2009,wild_evolution_2016,forrest_zfourge_2018,clausen_3d-dash_2024}.
-These findings imply that high-mass galaxies tend to quench easier than low-mass galaxies, a phenomenon commonly called \textit{downsizing}.
-The dependence of quenched fraction on stellar mass and redshift are expected to extend to $z>3$ \citep{xie_first_2024}.
-Limited by data quality, the quiescent fraction of high-mass galaxies at $z>3$ is estimated to be $\sim20\%$, while low-mass QGs are nealy undetected \citep{weaver_cosmos2020_2023}.
+Understanding the origin of galaxy bimodality—specifically, the physical mechanisms driving the cessation of star formation—remains a fundamental challenge in extragalactic astronomy.
+Consequently, obtaining stringent constraints on the cosmic evolution of the number density and physical properties of quiescent galaxies (QGs) is essential.
+Over the past two decades, the evolution of the QG number density and quiescent fraction for galaxies with $\mstar \gtrsim 10^{10} \msun$ at $0 < z < 3$ has been well established \citep{muzzin_evolution_2013,straatman_fourstar_2016,brammer_number_2011}.
+Observations consistently show that the number density of QGs declines rapidly with increasing redshift, while the quiescent fraction increases with stellar mass up to $z \sim 3$ \citep{fontana_fraction_2009,wild_evolution_2016,forrest_zfourge_2018,clausen_3d-dash_2024}.
+These findings imply that high-mass galaxies tend to quench \blue{earlier} than their low-mass counterparts, a phenomenon widely referred to as \textit{downsizing}.
+This mass-dependent quenching trend is expected to extend to $z > 3$ \citep{xie_first_2024}.
+However, limited by the sensitivity of pre-JWST observatories, the quiescent fraction of high-mass galaxies at $z > 3$ was roughly estimated to be $\sim 20\%$, while the low-mass quiescent population remained virtually undetected \citep{weaver_cosmos2020_2023}.